adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - How do we pick up parts and PCB?

 ### PCB checks
-- Make sure the trace widths for the buck converter vin is large enough
+- Make sure the trace widths for the buck converter vin is large enough (it should carry at most 2A cos that's the max load).
-- Make sure the buck converter can produce enough current to power the mcu and sensors
+- Make sure the buck converter can produce enough current to power the mcu and sensors (it should)
 - Verify the fact that the mosfet ground (carrying 6A) is connected to the ground plane
 - Test points
 - Scatter vias all around the PCB (explain the significance of this).
 - Review the PCB checklist.

+## 3/27/25
+- Our buck converter (XL1509) can power a max 2A load.
+Need to verify that the mcu plus sensor don't require more than this plus the trace width needs to be atleast 31mils.

 ## Safety